Photodissociation of aliphatic PAH derivatives under relevant astrophysical conditions: Results and discussion

 \subsection{Molecular parameters involved in VUV photoprocessing}

-Several molecular parameters are at play in the VUV photo-fragmentation efficiency of any species, namely: (i) the VUV photo-absorption cross section, (ii) the competition with non-dissociative mechanisms and (iii) the involved dissociation energies.
+Several molecular parameters are at play in the VUV photofragmentation efficiency of any species, namely: (i) the VUV photoabsorption cross section, (ii) the competition with nondissociative mechanisms, and (iii) the involved dissociation energies.